osmandapp/web/main/docs/user/navigation/setup/route-details.md

 - ***Estimated arrival time*** is calculated as a time from now in Local time of the origin using *Estimated travel time*.

-- ***CO2 footprint data*** provides a rough estimation of how much CO2 will be produced while following the route.
+- ***CO2 footprint data*** estimates roughly how much CO2 will be produced while following the route.
 You need to configure the [Fuel engine type](../guidance/navigation-settings.md#fuel-used-by-motor) in Vehicle parameters to get a more accurate approximation.

 ## Elevation Info